raul23/search-ebooks/README.rst

 +---------------+----------------------------------------------------------+

-* The utilities mentioned in the **Supported search-backends** column are used to extract the text before it is searched on. `epubtxt`_ is the only one that is not a standalone utility like the others.
+* The utilities mentioned in the **Supported search-backends** column are used to extract the text before it is searched on with Python's `re`_ library. `epubtxt`_ is the only one that is not a standalone utility like the others.
 * More specifically, `epubtxt`_ consists in uncompressing first the ``epub`` file with `unzip`_ since epubs are zipped HTML files.
 Then, the extracted text is searched on with Python's `re`_ library.
 I tried to